api-platform/docs/core/filters.md

 1. Through the resource declaration, as the `filters` attribute.

-   For example having a filter service declaration:
+   For example having a filter service declaration in `services.yaml`:

     ```yaml
     # api/config/services.yaml